sustech-topology/TopCap/additional/README.md

 ## Discussion on parameter selection

 [`Disc-parameter.py`](Disc-parameter.py) produces results in Fig. 8c.
 This script focuses on quantifying topological features as a function of embedding parameters.
-More specifically, it is designed to study how topological features, extracted from the embedded time series via persistent homology (PH), vary with changes in the time delay $\tau$ and the embedding dimension $d$.
+More specifically, it is designed to study how topological features, extracted from the embedded time series via persistent homology (PH), vary under change of the time delay $\tau$ and the embedding dimension $d$.
 It provides the following functionalities.

 - PH computation